 The gnostic religio-political philosophy of Alexander Dugin

 By whose political philosophy is Vladimir Putin inspired?
-Many mainstream news sources have started looking at the figure of Alexander Dugin as one of the ideological pillars of Putin’s régime since Russia invaded Ukraine.
+Many mainstream news sources have started looking at the figure of Alexander Dugin as one of the ideological pillars of Putin’s regime since Russia invaded Ukraine.
 His influence seems to me to have been very real, having been attentive to his work over the last five years.
 The founder of the National Bolshevik party after the fall of the USSR, Dugin appears to have been a close adviser of Putin before falling into so-called disgrace according to commentators.
 He was an official member of Putin’s trip to Turkey in 2004, and Putin’s emissary to Ankara in 2015, according to the Turkish press.

-Dugin theorized “the Fourth Political Theory,” “multipolarity,” with the Russian terrestrial “Heartland” as a central, virtuous power facing the corrupt, “thalassan,” “Atlantist” sea-power of North America and the UK, while at the same time creating a “Turkic-Slavic” Eurasian unity.
+Dugin theorized “the Fourth Political Theory,” “multipolarity,” with the Russian terrestrial “Heartland” as a central, virtuous power facing the corrupt, “thalassan,” “Atlantist” sea-power of North America and the U.K., while at the same time creating a “Turkic-Slavic” Eurasian unity.
 Dugin believes chaos will bring about this redistribution of power.
 As a believer in gnostic spirituality (as a disciple of René Guénon) and in “anti-bourgeois revolution,” he is close to the Neo-Pagan right.

-It is now said that Dugin is out of official favor with Putin, but in a regime that closely controls its opposition and does not hesitate to jail or assassinate undesired intellectuals and journalists, Dugin’s continued presence in influential online media as close to Putin as Katehon – of which more below – is a clear indication that his theories are considered acceptable to central powers.
+It is now said that Dugin is out of official favor with Putin, but in a regime that closely controls its opposition and does not hesitate to jail or assassinate undesired intellectuals and journalists, Dugin’s continued presence in influential online media as close to Putin as Katehon – of which more is below – is a clear indication that his theories are considered acceptable to central powers.

 Katehon is clearly close to power circles in Russia.
 Apart from Malofeev who is close to Putin, its board includes Sergey Glazyev, a Russian politician and economist, member of the National Financial Council of the Bank of Russia.
 He was advisor to Putin on regional economic integration from 2012 to 2019.